luckydye/luckydye/src/content/post/web-workers.md

 ---
 title: Use Web Workers in less than 10 minutes
-description: Fast track to using workers using Vite
+description: Fast track to using workers using Vite.
 date: 2023-09-04
 author: Tim Havlicek
-tags: [web, javascript, workers]
+tags: [javascript, web-workers, vite]
 ---

 In theory, web workers are a great idea to keep the main thread of your web application free for user interaction.
 In practice, they are a pain to set up and use.